 Cognate courses are taken in addition to the core MedFT and MFT required courses and should relate to the study of health and health conditions, wellness, and/or collaboration across disciplines in healthcare settings.
 Elective courses may be MedFT/MFT-relevant, research, teaching experience (e.g., medical school/university teaching, additional statistics/research methods courses), or may be additional cognate courses in a health-related area.
 It is the student's responsibility to seek elective and cognate courses and present the selections to their advisor.
+Courses taken outside of HHP may have additional fees associated with them not covered by tuition waiver.
 Under approval by a student's permanent advisor, a student may combine cognate and elective credits toward a certificate (e.g., Statistics Certificate or Biofeedback Certificate).

 Degree Works has some courses listed that students may select from for their cognates and electives.
 Students are not restricted to that list of courses but should seek approval from their Permanent Advisor, or the Program Director, if a Permanent Advisor has not already been selected.
-A course not listed on Degree Works will need to be added by the
+A course not listed on Degree Works will need to be added by the Program Director.

-Program Director.
 Note: students may count HDFS 8405, the second practicum offered in the MedFT program as one of their cognates or electives.